 - You can compare only compatible data types.
 INTEGER, SMALLINT, DECIMAL, FLOAT, and REAL are compatible.
 CHAR and VARCHAR are compatible, regardless of length.
 You can compare items of type DATE, TIME, DATETIME, and INTERVAL to literals of type CHAR or VARCHAR.
 ALLBASE/SQL converts the literal before the comparison.
-BINARY and VARBINARY are compatible, regardless of length. - You cannot include a LONG BINARY or LONG VARBINARY data type in a predicate except within a long column function. - A SubQuery expression cannot appear on the left-hand side of a predicate. - Refer to the "Data Types" and "Expressions" chapters for information concerning value extensions and type conversion during comparison operations.
+BINARY and VARBINARY are compatible, regardless of length. - You cannot include a LONG BINARY or LONG VARBINARY data type in a predicate except within a long column function. - A SubQuery expression cannot appear on the left-hand side of a predicate. - Refer to Chapter 7, "Data Types," and Chapter 8, "Expressions," for information concerning value extensions and type conversion during comparison operations.